oracle/truffleruby/doc/contributor/workflow.md

 Ruby.
 The ecosystem tests test commands related to Ruby.
 The gems tests test a small number of key Ruby 3rd party modules.

-The basic test to run every time you make changes is a subset of specs which runs in reasonable time.
+The basic test to run every time you make changes is the "fast specs", a subset of specs which runs in reasonable time.
 If you are running a Ruby environment manager like `rvm`, `rbenv`, or `chruby` please run `rvm use system`, `rbenv system`, or `chruby system` to clear their environment variables.